lostclus/LowcostRC/Documentation/Transmitter_UI.md

 There are 3 buttons to interact with the user interface.

-Screen button:
+Screen button short press
-Go to the next screen
+: Go to the next screen

+Screen button long press
+: Go to the blank screen

-Plus button:
+Plus button
-Increase parameter value or confirm operation.
+: Increase parameter value or confirm operation

-Minus button:
+Minus button
-Decrease parameter value or cancel operation.
+: Decrease parameter value or cancel operation

 ## Screens

-Blank screen
+Blank screen (default)
 : Nothing displayed.
 Pressing the plus button will transmit user command 1.
 Pressing the minus button will transmit user command 2.